-Once the initial painful acute stage has passed, then application of heat may be more effective.
+Once the initial painful acute stage has passed, the application of heat may be more effective.
 Ensuring footwear is appropriate and in particular the shoes are not laced too tightly may also help.
-Over-tightening the laces puts direct pressure over the extensor tendons in the foot.
+Over-tightening the laces put direct pressure over the extensor tendons in the foot.
 It may help to try a different lacing pattern.
 Running shoes are usually good for 400 miles of running and after this period should be replaced.
 Read more about choosing running shoes.

 Toe raise exercises which lift the foot up and curl the toes back will work the foot extensor muscles.
 These should be done in the seated position initially and will also work other muscles of the lower leg and shin.

 What can a sports injury specialist or doctor do?

 A professional will assess the injury and confirm the diagnosis, ruling out the possibility of a metatarsal stress fracture.
 Often pain on passive stretching indicates tendinitis, but a pain when the toes are pulled outwards might indicate a stress fracture.